rahuldevojha/VyoriusAssignment/README.md

 The project is done using ReactJS.

 To run the application, download the project from the repository.
-On Command Prompt run
+Inside the project root directory, open Command Prompt and run:
-1. "npm install
+1. "npm install"
 2. "npm start"
 to run the application in LocalHost.